 There ‘s a cool breeze blowing throughout my house as I sit at my computer near to the front window.
 Something I know that would be very welcome to a lot of people who are stuck in offices with windows that open less than a cm due to health and safety rules.
-The irony being that it’s not okay to fall out of the window but practically a given that you should slowly cook confined in the space behind them.
+The irony is that it’s not okay to fall out of the window but practically a given that you should slowly cook confined in the space behind them.

 What we desire, want and permissible are not usually things that we think about when we are content in life.
 To some it is money.
-To others it could be the happiness in seeing your children and grandchildren grow up safely in a world of worry and hazards that are all too familiar once you look at the news each day.
+To others, it could be the happiness in seeing your children and grandchildren grow up safely in a world of worry and hazards that are all too familiar once you look at the news each day.

 I have had a privileged life in the fact that I have been able to get a decent education and afford to live in my own home.
 Now that both my parents have gone I feel I should be sensible and grown up in making life choices.
-After some thought and careful consideration it is time to move on.
+After some thought and careful consideration, it is time to move on.

 This decision I made was twenty years ago and not today or yesterday.
 I made it through hindsight and experiences I had in the years before.
 I gave up religion for good.
-I wasn’t a backslider any more.
+I wasn’t a backslider anymore.
 Someone that may go back to church after a few weeks of absenteeism.
 I hadn’t had the spiritual flu or suffered a minor problem with my faith.
 It wasn’t there at all.

 Each day I am reminded that the decision was the right one.
 Reading the updates about how a bakery in Northern Ireland has appealed a decision handed down by the courts in the fact that they discriminated against someone on the basis of their sexuality makes me realise I am better away from such organisations.
 I want nothing of them anymore.
-I have met my closest friends through church youth groups and I have some fantastic friends who would call themselves christians.
+I have met my closest friends through church youth groups and I have some fantastic friends who would call themselves Christians.
 But your religion ends where my non-belief begins.

 The faith that once I held has died.
-This mean it cannot be revived by any means.
+This means it cannot be revived by any means.
 I believe that once something is dead it’s dead.
 No amount of prayer, drugs or electronic stimulation will it allow it to live again.
 The story of Mary Shelley’s Frankenstein to me is a story.
 Others might choose to believe it as a literal story.
 Others will see it as work of fiction.